-"We draw attention to Note 58 of the accompanying financial statement which describes the impact of COVID-19 pandemic, and its possible consequential implications, on the Company's and its subsidiaries operations.
+"We draw attention to the policy of matters," and its possible consequential implications, on the Company's and its subsidiaries operations.
 Our opinion is not modified in respect of this matter."

 4) Emphasis of matter for the period ended March 31, 2020 "We draw attention to Note 58 of the accompanying financial statement which describes the impact of COVID-19 pandemic, and its possible consequential implications, on the Company's and its subsidiaries operations.
 Our opinion is not modified in respect of this matter."